 - Be low in fat.

-The following foods are some of our favorites to eat before running that have been tried and tested on everything from easy morning 5k runs through to getting you off to a good start for half marathons through to marathon training and even trail ultra marathon races.
+The following foods are some of our favorites to eat before running that have been tried and tested on everything from easy morning 5k runs through to getting you off to a good start for half marathon training, through to marathon training and even trail ultra marathon races.

 - Oatmeal Porridge

 - Whole grain toast or a bagel and nut butter